kamangir/bluer-ugv/bluer_ugv/docs/UGVs/arzhang3-template.md

 - computer(s):
     - `arzhang3-front`
-        - electrical build is ongoing 🔥
+        - electrical validation and terraform is pending. 🚧
     - `sparrow3-back`.
-- mechanical design is pending. 🚧
-- body is pending. 🚧
+- body is ongoing. 🔥
 - cover is pending. 🚧

 validations:::